cariad/hugo-ci/README.md

-# hugo-site-ci
+# hugo-ci

-Docker image for continuous build, test and deploy of Hugo sites.
+A Docker image for building, testing and deploying Hugo sites.

 ```bash
 # Build: